Knack Glossary

 Submit Rules

-Submit Rules are a type of form rule.
+Submit rules are a type of form rule.
 They determine where the user is taken upon successful form submission, such as display a message or redirect a user to another page.

 Display Rules